Cleeng/mediastore-sdk/README.md

 - `toOfferId` - Use to open the switch popup by default.
 It's a ID of Cleeng offer to which user wants to switch.
 - `onCancel` - required when `toOfferId` is provided.
 A function that will be called when the user resigns from the switch.
 This function should, at least, unmount the SubscriptionSwitches component
 - `onSwitchSuccess` - required when `toOfferId` is provided.
-A function will be called when the switch succeeds and the user clicked the 'Back to settings' button.
+A function will be called when the switch succeeds and the user clicked the 'Back to My Account' button.
 This function should, at least, unmount the SubscriptionSwitches component
 - `onSwitchError` - required when `toOfferId` is provided.
-A function will be called when the switch failed and the user clicked the 'Back to settings' button.
+A function will be called when the switch failed and the user clicked the 'Back to My Account' button.
 This function should, at least, unmount the SubscriptionSwitches component

 If you are providing the `toOfferId` prop you need to validate if this switch is possible for the customer.
 It is, when <a href="https://developers.cleeng.com/reference/fetch-available-switches">available switches endpoint</a> for `offerId` will return `toOfferId` offer ID in `available` array.